Watson-Personal-Assistant/developer/_content/audio/how_it_works_audio.md

 ---
 The audio client passes an IAM token when it first connects to audio gateway to authenticate.
 For more information about setting up IAM authentication for an audio client, see the [Authenticating audio devices]({{site.baseurl}}/audio/audio_authentication/) topic.

-For a multi-tenant audio gateway, the flow for processing audio input in Watson Assistant Solutions is shown in figure 1.
+The flow for processing audio input in Watson Assistant Solutions is shown in figure 1.

 Figure 1 - audio flow